chellapandihicas/cs50sw/README.md

 <br>

 <h2 align="center">Preview: Homepage after adding Funds</h2>
 <p>The added funds appears as another transaction.
-However, rather than decrementing the available funds, the new funds are added.</p>
+However, rather than decrementing the available funds, the new funds are added.
+An expense report is typically a spreadsheet.
+The following items can typically be found on an expenses spreadsheet:

+Entry Id
+Transaction Name
+Date
+Predicted Cost
+True Cost
+Fund Added
+Notes</p>

 <div align="center">
 <img src="images/add_funds_homepage.png">